zanadoman/SlayEngineV1/README.md

 You should use this function if you want to interact with something that lives inside the game and being rendered by the perspective of the camera

 ## Vector

+### uint16 slayVectorLength()
+This function returns the length of a vector defined by two coordinates into a double*

+### uint16 slayVectorTranslate()
+This function creates a vector from a initial point, length and angle then outputs the coordinates of the terminal point into two double*

+### uint16 slayVectorAngle()
+This function returns the angle of a vector defined by two coordinates into a double*

+## Hitbox

+### slayHitbox* slayNewHitbox()
+You can create new hitboxes with this function

+### uint8 slayCollision()
+This function checks the collision between two hitboxes and returns the collision value in a 8bit bitmask

+### Collision values
+You can get the predefinied values with: slayColl***\
+\
+The four main value from the bitmask:\
+1 - TOPLEFT - 0b....0001\
+2 - TOPRIGHT - 0b....0010\
+3 - BOTTOMLEFT - 0b....0100\
+4 - BOTTOMRIGHT - 0b....1000\
+\
+Other values:\
+3 - TOP - 0b....0011\
+12 - BOTTOM - 0b....1100\
+5 - LEFT - 0b....0101\
+10 - RIGHT - 0b....1010\
+15 - ALL - 0b....1111